AntonSol919/linkspace/homepage/eli5.md

 - can have a path,
 - can be signed with a public key.

-The hash is generated: It allows everybody to talk about things without ambiguity.
+The hash is generated: It allows everybody to efficiently talk _about_ things.
+You set a group, and your device makes sures only the members of that group can get the data.
-The group is added from context, it signals the people you intend to share with (for example the #:pub public group) The domain is chosen by a developer.
+The domain is chosen by a developer.
 It is put before the path.
-It signals what interface to use and what the paths mean.
+It signals what app to use and what the events mean.
-The path is set by a domain application, so others can interact with events.
+The path is set by a application.
 The signature is created from the user's public key.
 It allows us to identify each other.